DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_getslack.md - checks how much time (in the current duration unit) a task has before it starts to affect other tasks
 - api/gantt_getstate.md - gets the current state of the Gantt chart
 - api/gantt_getsubtaskdates.md - calculates the combined start/end dates of tasks nested in a project or another task
 - api/gantt_getsubtaskduration.md - calculates the combined duration of tasks nested in a project or another task.
-Tasks of the [project type](api/gantt_types_config.md) are excluded from the calculation.
 - api/gantt_gettask.md - returns the task object
 - api/gantt_gettaskby.md - finds task by specified criteria
 - api/gantt_gettaskbyindex.md - returns a task configuration object by its index